wmeints/effective-llm-applications/manuscript/08-working-with-structured-output.md

 First, we need to setup the required components for SignalR after which we can register the hub in the application.
 I've left out the other configuration code here needed to set up the kernel and the output tool.
 Let's look at how you can connect the hub to the Semantic Kernel code.

-The following code shows a basic chatbot class without conversation history that can respond to user prompts.
+The following code shows a basic chatbot class that can respond to user prompts.

 ```csharp
 public class UserStoryGenerationAgent(IHubContext<